rosmanov/bee-host/README.md

 > It is possible to build the application for `arm64` natively, but, at the time of writing, there is no official support for this architecture in the Windows build scripts.
 > Cross-compilation for `arm64` is not yet implemented because the MinGW toolchain does not support it.
 Building for `arm64` natively on Windows is possible but requires a Windows ARM64 machine
 > with build tools installed, which is not available in the maintainer's CI/CD environment.

+#### Step 2: Install the Host App

+Run the downloaded installer.
+It will automatically register the host with the browser.

+In the "Install Options" dialog, choose either of the following options:

+- "Add beectl to the system PATH for all users" (recommended)"
+- "Add beectl to the system PATH for the current user"

+Click "Next" and accept the default destination folder.

+Next, accept the default start menu folder "BeeCtl" unless you want to change it.
+Click "Next".

+Please leave both components checked:
+- "application"
+- "config"

+Click "Next" and then "Install".

 ---